GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

 Depending on your SIEM tool's support for Pub/Sub, it may retrieve messages directly from Pub/Sub subscription either as a [pull or push delivery](https://cloud.google.com/pubsub/docs/subscriber).

-For a more flexible, managed and scalable approach with exactly-once processing of Pub/Sub message streams, you can use [Cloud Dataflow](https://cloud.google.com/dataflow) which is a fully-managed data streaming service with multiple supported sources and sinks including Pub/Sub, GCS, BigQuery and some third-party tools.
-There are purpose-built [Dataflow templates](https://cloud.google.com/dataflow/docs/guides/templates/provided-streaming) that handles the reliable delivery of data at scale including autoscaling, batching, retries, exponential backoff, and fallback to deadletter for any undeliverable messages.
+For a more flexible, managed and scalable approach with exactly-once processing of Pub/Sub message streams, you can use [Cloud Dataflow](https://cloud.google.com/dataflow) which is a fully-managed data streaming service with multiple supported sources and sinks including Pub/Sub, GCS, BigQuery and some third-party products.
+There are purpose-built [Dataflow templates](https://cloud.google.com/dataflow/docs/guides/templates/provided-streaming) that handle the reliable delivery of data to specific destinations, including batching, retries, exponential backoff, and fallback to deadletter for any undeliverable messages.

-For example, if using Splunk as SIEM tool, you can deploy a Dataflow job to pull from Pub/Sub and deliver to Splunk HTTP Event Collector (HEC) as follows:
+For example, if using Splunk as SIEM tool, you can deploy the [Pub/Sub to Splunk Dataflow template](https://cloud.google.com/blog/products/data-analytics/connect-to-splunk-with-a-dataflow-template) to deliver messages to Splunk HTTP Event Collector (HEC).
+The following steps walk you through that final stage:

 1. Back to your shell environment, create special-purpose Pub/Sub topic and subscription to be used for holding any undeliverable messages: